 ARTE 5901.
 Special Topics in Art and Design Studio.
 4 Hours.

 Offers an opportunity for the intensive study of specialized themes in areas of research in studio and aesthetics related to art and design.
 Instructor determines format and content.
-Prereq.
-Junior, senior, or graduate standing.
+May be repeated without limit.

 ARTE 6210.
-Theoretical Approaches to the Visual Arts.
+Research Methods for the Creative Arts.
 4 Hours.

 ARTE 6211.
 Art Criticism by Artists.
 4 Hours.

 Studies the writings of twentieth- and twenty-first-century artists about their art in relationship to their work.
 Considers artists ranging from Wassily Kandinsky to Robert Smithson to Adrian Piper as both critics of their work and as creators.
 Also considers how these roles interrelate.

 Offers students an opportunity for internship work.
 May be repeated up to four times.

 Offers elective credit for courses taken at other academic institutions.
 May be repeated without limit.